 - the Ghost of Christmas Future

-Likewise, 13-year-old actress, Sammi Hanratty plays a young Cratchit girl, a beggar boy, and Belle's daughter.
+Likewise, 13-year-old actress, Sammi Hanratty plays a young Cratchit girl, a beggar boy, and Belle’s daughter.
 Sammi came to the Scholastic headquarters herself to give us an EXCLUSIVE scoop on what it was like to film it.
-Check out this video where she talks about being painted with dots, having her teeth molded, working with 350 cameras (!!) and wearing a bald cap on set with Jim Carrey!
+She had to wear a bald cap on set with Jim Carrey!

 For those of you who haven’t read the book, here’s a quick recap: Ebenezer Scrooge is a miserly old businessman who hates Christmas, as well as just about everything else (except money).
 He treats his employee Bob Cratchit badly, and refuses his nephew’s invitation for a Christmas party one night, coining the infamous phrase, “Bah Humbug!” when expressing his disgust for all things Christmas related.
 That night he is visited by three ghosts — the Ghosts of Christmas Past, Christmas Present, and Christmas Yet to Come.
 Unless he reforms and changes his ways, he will be condemned to wander the earth shackled in chains like his old business partner Jacob Marley, and then . . . death.